andozw/muaythai/README.md

 - Stepping migration
 - Alternating punches
 - Tape drill / line for home base.
 Keep returning to home.
+- Tape x drill.
+Can go 4 directions.
+Can also go 6 directions.
+Can also punch.

 ### Notes/Ideas:
 - Punch with first and second knuckle